 Every soli-lunar system, be it Hebrew, Greek or Babylonian, realises that the lunar year needs adjustment about every third year.
 Therefore it is not by coincidence that the Hebrew heptad of years was divided in half and called, a 'time, times and half a time.'
 This term is mentioned in the Bible often enough, but usually in a 'prophetic' setting.
-That aspect is beyond the scope of this artical, so we shall limit our discussion of the division of the week was for calendar purposes.
+That aspect is beyond the scope of this artical, so we shall limit our discussion of the division of the week to its function in the calendar.

 Old Testament scripture alludes to the division of the week by Daniel's term, 'midst of the week' although, in this case, it referred loosely to the sacred festival period of the middle year.
 It also mentions an extra leap month, expanding the 1260 days to 1290 days.
-By understanding how the number of days count to New Year's Day, we are provided with part of the answer to what the prophet meant when he said: "From the time that the regular burnt offering is taken away and the abomination that makes desolate is set up, there shall be 1,290 days."
+By understanding how the number of days count to New Year’s Day, we are provided with part of the answer to what the prophet meant when he said: "From the time that the regular burnt offering is taken away and the abomination that makes desolate is set up, there shall be 1,290 days."
 (Daniel 12:11) 1290 days to what?
 The sentence doesn't seem to lead anywhere, and yet the answer is what the reader is looking for!
 However, Daniel would have expected his original readers to have known that he meant from the Day of Atonement to New Year's Day.

 Placement of Intercalary Months

-When seven overlapping weeks as described are spread over one Jubilee, a pattern of eighteen intercalary months appears that can be repeated indefinitely in each subsequent Jubilee cycle.
+When seven weeks as described are spread over one Jubilee, a pattern of eighteen intercalary months appears that can be repeated indefinitely in each subsequent Jubilee cycle.
 Please examine the next diagram showing fifty years divided into blocks of seven.
 The seventh year (Sabbath) is indicated by a red square and the position of leap-months indicated by green dots.
 The fiftieth year is shown in purple; and notice how it is superimposed over the forty-ninth year and first year of the following cycle.
 A typical pattern of leap-months may be summarised as follows: